sks032011/DeepBrain/README.md

 Trainable Parameters: All original ResNet50 convolutional layers are frozen (not trainable during your training phase).

-Custom Top Layers (added for classification on your brain tumor dataset):
+Custom Top Layers (added for classification on brain tumor dataset):

 GlobalAveragePooling2D